 - Matt Black

-He has traveled over 100,000 miles across 46 U.S. states for his project The Geography of Poverty.
-Other recent works include The Dry Land, about the impact of drought on California’s agricultural communities, and The Monster in the Mountains, about the disappearance of 43 students in the southern Mexican state of Guerrero.
-Both of these projects, accompanied by short films, were published by The New Yorker.
+He was nominated to Magnum Photos in 2015.
+Since 2015, he has travelled over 100,000 miles across 46 states for his project American Geography.
+Other works include The Dry Land, about the impact of drought on California’s agricultural communities, and The Monster in the Mountains, about the disappearance of 43 students in the southern Mexican state of Guerrero.
+Both these projects, accompanied by short films, were published by The New Yorker.